Can Two Forecasts Have the Same Conditional Expected Accuracy?: Abstract

 \section{Abstract}

-The method for testing equal predictive accuracy for pairs of forecasting models proposed by \citet{giacomini2006tests} has found widespread use in empirical work.
-The procedure assumes that the parameters of the underlying forecasting models are estimated using a rolling window of fixed width and incorporates the effect of parameter estimation in the null hypothesis that two forecasts have identical conditionally expected loss.
-We show that this null hypothesis cannot be valid under a rolling window estimation scheme and even fails in the absence of parameter estimation for many types of stochastic processes in common use.
-This means that the approach does not guarantee appropriate comparisons of predictive accuracy of forecasting models.
-We also show that the Giacomini-White approach can lead to substantial size distortions in tests of equal unconditional predictive accuracy and propose an alternative procedure with better properties.
+The approach for testing equal predictive accuracy for pairs of forecasting models proposed by \citet{giacomini2006tests} assumes that the parameters of the underlying forecasting models are estimated using a rolling window of fixed width and incorporates the effect of parameter estimation in the null hypothesis.
+We show that a necessary and sufficient condition for the conditionally expected loss differential of two forecasting models to be a martingale difference sequence is that the outcome is a simple average of the two forecasts.
+When the forecasts contain parameter estimation errors, this means that the conditional mean of the outcome has to be a function of past estimation errors--a condition that fails in many situations.
+We also show that the null can fail even in the absence of parameter estimation for many types of stochastic processes in common use.